-John is a co-editor and author for the ABA's International Practitioner's Deskbook, "U.S. Customs: A Practitioner's Guide to Principles, Processes and Procedures," the interview editor for Kluwer Law International, Global Trade and Customs Journal, and a member of the International Trade Law360 Editorial Advisory Board.
+John is a co-editor and author for the ABA's International Practitioner's Deskbook, "U.S. Customs: A Practitioner's Guide to Principles, Processes and Procedures," the interview editor for Kluwer Law International, Global Trade and Customs Journal, and was a member of the International Trade Law360 Editorial Advisory Board in 2014.
 John has been recognized by Chambers USA, in the area of International Trade: Customs, Best Lawyers in America in the area of International Trade and Finance Law, Who's Who Legal in the area of Trade and Customs, and Super Lawyers in the area of International.

 - Assisting clients establish import compliance and cargo security programs and become C-TPAT and ISA members.